 Commercial quotas continue to increase and the industry is trying to expand.
 Consequently, we are facing a kangaroo crisis.
 This unsustainable industry is sweeping across Victoria decimating kangaroo populations in its wake.
 Wildlife volunteers are called to horrifically wounded kangaroos, community members are expressing concern to Victorian Kangaroo Alliance about disappearing kangaroos, and profiteering shooters are increasingly desperate to find kangaroos.

 Not only are there reports of shooters leafleting and door-knocking, they are soliciting widely across community Facebook groups in a bid to find scarce kangaroos.
-Hundreds of posts were found across more than 100 Facebook groups in the past 18 months.
-There are likely many more in private groups.
+Hundreds of posts have been found across Facebook community groups across the state.

 Recently, independent biostatistician Claire Galea has released a damning critique of the flawed kangaroo counting processes that are putting Victorian kangaroos at grave risk.